DroidsOnRoids/SwiftCarousel/README.md

 pod "SwiftCarousel"
 ```

-Or just copy `SwiftCarousel.swift` and you can use it without cocoapods.
+Or just copy `SwiftCarousel.swift` and you can use it without CocoaPods.

 ## Examples
 You can use Examples directory for examples with creating SwiftCarousel using IB or code.